The Oriented Chromatic Number of the Hexagonal Grid is 6

 \section{Acknowledgments}

-The author would like to thank Janusz Dybizba\'nski for patiently answering his first doubts about the topic and to Brendan McKay for his useful suggestions.
-This research has been supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement ERC-2014-CoG 648276 AUTAR).
+The authors would like to thank Janusz Dybizba\'nski for patiently answering our first doubts about the topic and Brendan McKay for his useful suggestions.
+This research was supported by MICIN under project PID2019-104129GB-I00 and by Universitat Polit\`ecnica de Catalunya under grant AGRUPS-2023.